openstack-archive/solar/docs/source/examples.rst

      }

 .. note ::
-   Otherwise, the called class would assume the package and exec are already included in the catalog by the `init.pp`.
+   Otherwise, called class would assume the package and exec are already included in the catalog by the `init.pp`.
 And would fail as there is no `class { 'nova': }` call expected for the Nova API resource action run.